CSS-Electronics/canedge-mdftoparquet-automation/README.md

 ## Using Backlog Files

 For batch processing of multiple files, you can use a `backlog.json` file.
 This allows processing existing files in the storage bucket without re-uploading them.
+Depending on your cloud, you can trigger the backlog processing script in different ways (see the CANedge Intro).

 ### Backlog File Structure